Connor Diemand-Yauman

 Co-Founder & Co-CEO

-In his spare time, Connor enjoys boxing, cycling, teaching inmates at SF’s County Jail #1, and writing obnoxiously long, self-referential bios in third-person.
+In his spare time, Connor enjoys boxing, cycling, and teaching inmates at San Francisco’s County Jail #1.

 Not sure where to begin?